swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Linux - Privilege Escalation.md

 ## Wildcard

 By using tar with –checkpoint-action options, a specified action can be used after a checkpoint.
 This action could be a malicious shell script that could be used for executing arbitrary commands under the user who starts tar.
-“Tricking” root to use the specific options is quite easy, and that’s where the wildcard comes in handy.
+“Tricking” root to use the specific options is quite easy, and that's where the wildcard comes in handy.

 ```powershell
 # create file for exploitation